 Notes on This Title

 While Gumballs does not depict nudity, it does depict an anatomically realistic packer.
-One short comic in the anthology depicts sexual harassment, including groping and non-consensual undressing, from Nations’ childhood through adulthood.
+One short comic in the anthology depicts sexual harassment, including groping and undressing, from Nations’ childhood through adulthood.

 2018 DINKy Award for Diversity Winner